-Most of Davidson College's impact is felt close to home in the local Charlotte Metropolitan Statistical Area (MSA), making it a key driver of economic activity and job support in the region.
-The college's economic impact in the region totals approximately \$430 million - supporting approximately 2,000 jobs.
-Davidson's day-to-day operations, capital investments, and attraction of visitors to campus and Wildcat athletic events significantly contribute to the greater Charlotte MSA's economic vitality.
+Most of Davidson College's impact is felt close to home in the local Charlotte Metropolitan Statistical Area (MSA), where the college is a key driver of economic activity and job support.
+The college's economic impact in that region totals more than \$430 million - supporting more than 2,000 jobs.
+Davidson's day-to-day operations, capital investments, and attraction of visitors to campus and athletic events significantly contribute to the greater Charlotte MSA's economic vitality.
 This impact underscores Davidson College's integral role as a major economic and community anchor in the Charlotte area.

-Dynamic Davidson | Civic Leader in Charlotte MSA
+Davidson Generates Outsized Impacts in the Charlotte MSA